sunPi/ET-DS_via_Ensemble/README.md

 How to use the pipeline:

 First, clone the **whole** github repository into a local folder then open a linux terminal and run the run_ETDS.sh script.

+Not tested on windows - for windows users download everything and run each script seperately.